Importance of citations in scientific research: More than just bragging rights

 About the author

-Rebecca Tweedell, PhD, is an associate science research writer in the Immunology lab of Thirumala-Devi Kanneganti, PhD, at St. Jude Children's Research Hospital.
+Rebecca Tweedell, PhD, is the director of laboratory operations in the Immunology lab of Thirumala-Devi Kanneganti, PhD, at St. Jude Children's Research Hospital.

 More Articles From Rebecca Tweedell